-Woman completing an inventory of a decedent's assets with form AOC-E-505
+Woman completing an inventory of a decedent's assets with form AOC-E-505 | North Carolina Probate-Estate-Trust Administration Lawyer

 One of the roles of the executor of the decedent’s will is completing an inventory of all the decedent’s (person who died) assets.
 Knowing the value of a decedent’s assets can allow the executor to divide the estate properly and account for every cent during this division.
-It can also ensure that the executor knows of any ongoing debts or bills the decedent owed.
+It can also ensure that the executor knows of any ongoing debts or bills the decedent owes.

-However, if you are an executor for a loved one’s estate, you may not know how to conduct this inventory or what the deadlines are for doing so.
+However, if you are an executor of a loved one’s estate, you may not know how to conduct this inventory or what the deadlines are for doing so.
 With that in mind, we’ve put together this blog to help you understand everything you need to know about 90-day inventories in North Carolina and how hiring a probate lawyer from Carolina Family Estate Planning can help you navigate through the process.

 What Is the 90-Day Inventory?

-Form AOC-E-505 used to inventory decedent's assetsThe 90-day inventory, also known as form AOC-E-505, is an inventory of the decedent’s estate.
-The form for the inventory can also be found on the Administrative Office of the Courts’ website.
+Form AOC-E-505 used to inventory decedent's assets | North Carolina Probate-Estate-Trust Administration LawyerThe 90-day inventory, also known as form AOC-E-505, is an inventory of the decedent’s estate.
+The inventory form can also be found on the Administrative Office of the Courts’ website.
 This inventory lists all the bank accounts, assets, and personal property in the decedent’s possession at the time of their passing.
 Filling out this form is essential for the following reasons:

 • To gain a general understanding of where the decedent kept their money